 Existing research has demonstrated that certain regions of the United States, especially the South, tend to have higher obesity rates when compared to other areas, like the West and Northeast(2).
 However, these broad regional trends mask the variations within states and among different smaller demographic groups.
 Factors like race, ethnicity, socioeconomic status, education level, financial knowledge, and access to better food options can all influence a person’s risk of developing obesity, and these factors often cluster geographically, creating areas of high and low obesity prevalence.
 Furthermore, the environment, including the availability of spaces and areas for physical activity and the occurrence of fast-food restaurants, can also contribute to geodemographic disparities in obesity rates.
 Similarly, areas inhabited by the wealthy and people who can or cannot afford certain healthy meals is a factor that can contribute to this.

 Addressing these disparities requires a multi-faceted approach that considers the various unique challenges and opportunities available in the many communities.
 Primary care providers play a crucial role in obesity prevention and management, but their effectiveness can be hindered or limited if they lack a comprehensive understanding of the many geodemographic factors that can affect obesity prevalence in their patient populations.
-To effectively address and curb obesity and its side effects, especially as a cardiovascular risk factor, primary care interventions must be focused on the specific needs of diverse communities, considering their cultural traditions, socioeconomic circumstances, and various environmental contexts.
+To effectively address and curb obesity and its side effects, especially as a cardiovascular risk factor, primary care interventions must be focused on the specific needs of diverse communities, considering their cultural traditions, socio-economic circumstances, and various environmental contexts.

-This research aims to provide a wholistic analysis of the various disparities in obesity prevalence across the US states.
+This research aims to provide a holistic analysis of the various disparities in obesity prevalence across the US states.
 By using a specific population-based, multi-level approach, we hope to identify the key factors that contribute to these disparities and to understand how they interact at different levels of analysis, from the individual level to the communal level to that of the state.
-Our analysis will incorporate a wide range of data sources, including demographic data, socioeconomic indicators, environmental measures, psychosocial factors, and healthcare usage statistics.
+Our analysis will incorporate a wide range of data sources, including demographic data, socioeconomic indicators, environmental measures, psycho-social factors, and healthcare usage statistics.
 The findings of this research will provide useful insights for healthcare providers(including doctors, nurses etc.), policymakers, and the community organizations at large, to seek to develop and implement specific interventions to reduce obesity rates and improve overall health outcomes in specific populations and regions.
-Ultimately, this research seeks to inform the development of evidence-based strategies that can promote healthy living, health equity and reduce the burden of obesity across the United States.(1)(2)(3)(4)
+Ultimately, this research seeks to inform the development of evidence-based strategies that can promote healthy living, health equity and reduce the burden of obesity across the United States.(1- 4)

 Obesity remains a significant public health concern in the United States, with prevalence varying significantly across states and demographic groups.
 Recent estimates suggest that over 42 percent of U.S. adults meet the criteria for obesity, with disproportionate burdens among racial and ethnic minorities, lower-income populations, and residents of rural states (5,6).
 These disparities are influenced by factors such as socioeconomic status, neighborhood food environments, cultural norms, and access to health care services (7,8).